Radio station in Canada has been playing Rage Against the Machine song on loop for over 24 hours - NewsBreak

 ( WGHP ) — Regular listeners of Vancouver’s KISS-FM radio station were treated to something a little different when they tuned in on Wednesday morning.
 And Wednesday afternoon.
 And Wednesday night.
 And Thursday morning.

 KISS-FM 104.9 began playing Rage Against the Machine’s fiery protest anthem “Killing In the Name” around 6 a.m.
 Wednesday morning following layoffs at the station, according to Rolling Stone .
-The song was still playing on loop as of Thursday morning.Sister claims brother’s cellmate left him brain dead in Oklahoma County Jail
+The song was still playing on loop as of Thursday morning.‘Best Americana Performance’: Grammys announce new categories

 At least three DJs will no longer be working at the station, The Vancouver Sun reported.
 Two of the laid-off morning show DJs, Kevin Lim and Sonia Sidhu, released a statement on Twitter :